marcelohdez/.dotfiles/README.md

 Other packages used include font awesome, jetbrains mono, cascadia code, either of which should be patched with nerd icons. grim, slurp, and swappy for screenshot regions/editing.
-NetworkManager, gnome-themes-extra, gnome-keyring, polkit-gnome-authenticating-agent.
+NetworkManager, inotify-tools, autotiling, gnome-themes-extra, gnome-keyring, polkit-gnome-authenticating-agent.

 [sway]: https://swaywm.org/
 [waybar]: https://github.com/Alexays/Waybar